Flip colouring of graphs II: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Yair Caro for the re--colouring idea behind Theorem \ref{qKUpperBound}, along with Josef Lauri and Christina Zarb for their valuable input which helped improve the overall presentation of this paper.
+The author would like to thank Yair Caro for the re-colouring idea behind Theorem \ref{qKUpperBound}, along with Josef Lauri and Christina Zarb for their input which helped improve the presentation of this paper.

+The author would also like to thank the anonymous reviewers for their valuable input, which also helped improve the presentation of this paper.